 Originals.
 Unless filing electronically, only originals may be filed.
 If it is necessary to file more than one copy of a document, the additional copies may be photocopies or computer-generated duplicates.

 Court Forms.
-Printed court forms may deviate from the requirements of this rule.
-Printed court forms must be single-sided.
+Printed court forms, court-generated form, and forms generated by a court-authorized electronic filing system or vendor may deviate from the requirements of this rule.
+Such court forms must be single-sided.
 They may be single-spaced, but any signature lines must be at least two lines below the last line of text.
-All printed court forms must be on paper of sufficient quality and weight to assure legibility upon duplication, microfilming, or imaging.
+All hard-copy court forms must be on paper of sufficient quality and weight to assure legibility upon duplication, microfilming, or imaging.

 Signatures.
-Every document a party files with the court must include the attorney of record’s signature.
+Every document filed with the court must include the attorney of record’s signature.
 If there is no attorney of record, the document must include the signature of a self-represented person.

 Electronically Filed Documents.
-If a court has an electronic filing portal, a party may file a document electronically.
+If a court has an electronic filing portal, a document may be filed electronically.

 Format.